Learning vinyl cutting and laser cutting workflows using the Cricut and Epilog laser.

 For my laser project, I made a small castle-style structure using press-fit construction.
 The goal was to create parts that could slot together without glue.

 I designed the parts so the tabs and slots would interlock tightly.
-This required testing the kerf of the laser cutter so the slots were not too loose or too tight.
+This meant I had to think about the kerf and the clearance of the slots.
+If the slots were too small, the parts would not go together.
+If the slots were too big, the parts would be loose and fall apart.

 After cutting the pieces, I assembled the structure by hand.
 Some slots fit perfectly, while others needed small adjustments.
 This taught me how important tolerances are in computer-controlled cutting.